CurveDocs/curve-docs/docs/fees/FeeSplitter.md

 ### `dispatch_fees`
 !!! description "`FeeSplitter.dispatch_fees(controllers: DynArray[multiclaim.Controller, multiclaim.MAX_CONTROLLERS]=[])`"

+    !!!warning "Claiming from Controllers not in `controllers`" Function reverts when trying to claim from `Controllers` that are not registered in the `controllers` array.

     Function to claim crvUSD fees from crvUSD Controllers and distribute them to addresses and weights defined in the `receivers` variable.
 This function is callable by anyone.

     | Input         | Type                                                          | Description |